ActivitySim/activitysim/HOW_TO_RELEASE.md

 01. Check that the branch you intend to release is passing tests on Travis.
     If it's not passing there you should not release it.

-00. (optional but recommended) Start from a completely clean conda environment and git repository.
+00. Start from a completely clean conda environment and git repository.
 Assuming you have `conda` installed, you can do so by starting where ActivitySim is not yet cloned (e.g. in an empty directory) and running: